trducng/god/README.md

 - **clearml-data**: shares the same spirit as `god`, but it has to work with the clearml MLOps platform, while we want to provide a general solution.
 Also, it does not support funcionalities like records and snapshots.
+- **dolt/norm**: `god` shares the same spirit to provide a version-control to organize file paths into meaningful dataset.

 Roadmap